The Washburn Parallaxe (PXL20EWH-D) In Gloss White

 Pros

-• Active Pickups Give your more power in your sound and a more consistent tone than a passive pickup.
+- Active Pickups Give you more power in your sound and a more consistent tone than passive

 Cons